pranavj1001/BookFinder/README.md

 Hey there,

- This repo contains a web application which helps the user find the book that he/she wants.
+ This repo contains a web application that helps the user find the book that he/she wants.
 It uses Google Book API to get info about the books.
 Also, I've used React and ES6 for development.

 ### Working..